 There’s a Scientific Reason You Can’t Stay Awake in Boring Meetings—Here’s Why

-Scientists finally understand why our eyes start fluttering closed when we're bored—and how to fight the urge to drift off.
+Scientists understand why we get sleepy when we're bored—and how to fight the urge to drift off.

-The study, published in the journal Nature Communications, shows exactly how a bored brain gets tired: The nucleus accumbens, or the part of the brain that is associated with motivation and pleasure, can also produce sleep.
-When we’re not motivated by or pleased with our current surroundings, our brain is basically sending signals to fall asleep.
+The study, published in the journal Nature Communications, shows exactly how a bored brain gets tired.
+The nucleus accumbens, or the part of the brain that is associated with motivation and pleasure, also can produce sleep.
+When you’re not motivated by or pleased with your current surroundings, your brain is basically sending signals that it’s time to fall asleep.
 But why?
-The Japanese-Chinese team that worked together on this study found that the nucleus accumbens neurons are so powerful that it’s almost impossible for us to separate their signals from those that prompt natural sleep, known as slow-wave sleep, which is characterized by slow and high-voltage brain waves.
+The researchers who worked on the study found that the nucleus accumbens neurons are so powerful that it’s almost impossible to separate those neuron signals from those that prompt natural sleep, known as slow-wave sleep, which is characterized by slow and high-voltage brain waves.

-And of course, getting more shut-eye the night before always helps and if you’re struggling with that too, use these tricks to help you fall asleep quicker.
+And of course, getting more shut-eye the night before always helps.
+If you’re struggling with that too, use these tricks to help you fall asleep.